SSW is 40! is taking place on Saturday 2 & Sunday 3 November 2019

 Come and share in the outcomes of the Lumsden Residency with artists Coral Brookes, Romy Danielewicz and Eothen Stearn and the students at Lumsden Primary School.

 Lip, Belly, Foot | 1:30pm – 2:30pm

-Head, neck and spine, lip, belly and foot, will come together in a ceramic throwing and movement workshop led by Anna Danielewicz.
+Head, neck and spine, lip, belly and foot, will come together in a ceramic throwing and movement workshop led by Romy Danielewicz.
 The workshop draws from ideas of ‘inefficient’ or ‘off centre’ movement, informed by the potters’ wheel as well as movement therapy practices such as the Alexander technique.
 Considering the connections between human and clay bodies in motion, we will make gentle adjustments and work collaboratively to produce a simple choreography on and off the wheel.

 A Wobbly Map | 2:30pm – 3pm

 Join Coral Brookes and students from Lumsden Primary School for a short introduction and launch of A WOBBLY MAP, featuring Lumsden’s many monuments; fictional and anecdotal, sculptural, invented and recalled.
 Rendered through three forms, a publication, sonic journey and fabric banner, these ‘maps’ are a reimagined archive for Lumsden, from the collective perspective of the students at Lumsden Primary School.